yoyow-org/yoyow_en_docs/docs/api/wallet_api.rst

 2.4.3 update_witness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 修改见证人信息。

-支持格式
+Modify witness information

+Supported format
 """"""""""""""""
 JSON

-请求方式
+Request method
 """"""""""""""""
 WebSocket; JSON-RPC

-所需密钥权限
+Required private key authority
 """"""""""""""""""
-需要见证人所有者的active key

-访问授权限制
+It needs the active key of the witness owner.

+Access authorization limit
 """"""""""""""""""
-| 访问级别: 普通接口
-| 频次限制: 是

-请求参数
+| Access level: normal interface
+| Frequency limit: True

+Request parameters
 """"""""""""""""

-:witness_account:  账号（UID或昵称）
+:witness_account:  Account（UID or nickname）
-:block_signing_key:  新的出块签名公钥，不需修改则输入 null
+:block_signing_key:  New block production signature public key; enter null if without modification
-:pledge_amount:  新的抵押金额，不需修改则输入 null
+:pledge_amount:  New collateral amount; enter null if without modification
-:pledge_asset_symbol:   新的抵押币种（YOYO），不需修改则输入 null
+:pledge_asset_symbol:   New collateral token type (YOYO); enter null if without modification
-:url: 新的介绍链接，不需修改则输入 null
+:url: New intro link; enter null if without modification
-:broadcast:  是否广播
+:broadcast:  Whether to broadcast

-其中，抵押金额和币种必须同时出现或者同时不出现，目前币种只能是 YOYO

-注意事项
+Among them, the amount of the collateral and the token type must appear at the same time or not at the same time, the current token type can only be YOYO.

+Precautions
 """"""""""""""""
-无

-调用样例及调试工具
+null

+Call sample and debug tools
 """""""""""""""""""""""""""""""""
 WebSocket:
 ::